 The books follow the character as he/she explores or has an adventure before bed.
 Each setting is unique and specific to the character that it follows.
 They’re well-illustrated story books that are great for 2-year-olds.

 This is a fun book about a wonky donkey.
 There is a different, rhyming descriptor of the donkey added to each page.
-It’s fun to read and fun for kids.
+The Wonky Donkey is fun to read and fun for kids.

-There’s also a music video to go along with it that helps get young kids engaged and gives them so more imagery to visualize this “cranky, hanky panky, wonky donkey.”
+There’s also a music video to go along with it that helps get young kids engaged and gives them some more imagery to visualize this “lanky, cranky, hanky panky, wonky donkey.”

 This book is formatted as a “How To” guide, which is really cute.
-At its core though, it’s a story about a grandma babysitting her granddaughter, from the perspective of the granddaughter.
+At its core though, How to Babysit a Grandma is a story about a grandma babysitting her granddaughter, from the perspective of the granddaughter.
 How to Babysit a Grandpa is a story about a grandpa babysitting his grandson from the grandson’s perspective.

 They’re both great stories that will have you laughing along as you consider these scenarios from a child’s perspective.

 Little Blue Truck by Alice Schertle